Your Food, Simplified — movewell.

 Your period is real and so are your cravings

-In the week before your period, your body naturally increases hunger due to hormonal shifts, specifically progesterone.
+In the week before your period, your body naturally increases hunger due to hormonal shifts.
 This is not weakness, this is biology.
-Your cravings are real and your body may actually need a little more fuel during this time.
 Try to satisfy cravings with higher protein versions of what you're craving, stay extra hydrated, and be kind to yourself.
-Don't restrict harder.
-It will backfire.

 🤍